robch/book-of-ai/docs/openai-asst/openai-asst-streaming-with-code-js/sample-overview.md

 });
 ```

-**STEP 3**: Create the assistants streaming helper class instance:
+**STEP 3**: Create the assistants streaming helper class instance.

 ``` javascript title="main.js"
 const assistant = new OpenAIAssistantsCodeInterpreterStreamingClass(ASSISTANT_ID, openai);
 ```

-**STEP 4**: Get or create the thread, and display the messages if any:
+**STEP 4**: Get or create the thread, and display the messages if any.

 ``` javascript title="main.js"
 if (threadId === null) {